 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

 This committee is charged with reviewing strategies to collect statewide data to enable policymakers and law enforcement to assess progress in their efforts to tackle this growing problem.

-Review of that data led the Committee to conclude that there is a need to concisely identify and create a standardized data reporting framework specifically for victim services providers with categories for victim typology and services provided.
-The goal of this project is to identify for providers the types of data which should be tracked.
-Once the data set is identified, the Committee will begin collecting data from service providers across the state to provide a periodic snapshot of trends in human trafficking victimization and service provision across Michigan.
-Ultimately, the Committee intends to publish this data on the Commission’s webpage as a valuable resource, especially for organizations applying for grants and crafting policy and legislation.
+Now that the data set is identified, the committee will work with stakeholders to begin implementation of the standardized data collection.
+The committee will then begin collecting data from service providers across the state to provide a periodic snapshot of trends in human trafficking victimization and service provision across Michigan.
+Ultimately, the committee intends to publish this data on the Commission’s webpage as a valuable resource, especially for organizations applying for grants and crafting policy and legislation.